vspinu/sesman/README.md

 Sesman provides facilities for session management and interactive session association with the current contexts (e.g. project, directory, buffers).
 While sesman can be used to manage arbitrary "sessions", it primary targets the Emacs based IDEs ([CIDER][], [ESS][], [Geiser][], [Robe][], [SLIME][] etc.)

 For Emacs based IDEs, session are commonly composed of one or more physical processes (sub-processes, sockets, websockets etc).
-For example in the current implementation of [CIDER][] a session would be composed of one or more sesman connections (Clojre or ClojureScript).
+For example in the current implementation of [CIDER][] a session would be composed of one or more sesman connections (Clojure or ClojureScript).
 Each [CIDER][] connection consists of user REPL buffer and two sub-processes, one for user eval communication and another for tooling (completion, inspector etc).

 ### Concepts: